Mikhail Shcherbatov

-Prince Mikhailo Mikhailovich Shcherbatov (Михаи́л Миха́йлович Щерба́тов; 22 July 1733 – 12 December 1790) was a leading ideologue and exponent of the Russian Enlightenment, on the par with Mikhail Lomonosov and Nikolay Novikov.
+Prince Mikhail Mikhailovich Shcherbatov (Михаи́л Миха́йлович Щерба́тов; 22 July 1733 – 12 December 1790) was a leading ideologue and exponent of the Russian Enlightenment, on the par with Mikhail Lomonosov and Nikolay Novikov.
 His view of human nature and social progress is kindred to Swift's pessimism.
 He was known as a statesman, historian, writer and philosopher, and was one of the most visible representatives of the nascent Russian conservatism during the second half of the 18th century.

+Early life

+Scherbatov was the son of Prince Mikhail Yuryevich Scherbatov (1678-1738), Governor-general of Moscow, by his third wife, Princess Irina Soncowa-Zasekina (d.
+1765).
+His belonging to the oldest of Russian families may explain Scherbatov's lifelong interest in the national history.
+In a series of articles published in 1759-61 he defended serfdom and upheld ancient privileges of nobility which had been repealed by Peter the Great.
 M. M. Shcherbatov received a good-formal education.
 He studied history, philosophy, literature and medicine.
 Until the end of his life he had a vast collection of 40,000 volumes in his home library.
 Like all educated people of that time he knew French, and in addition to that, he was also competent in German, Italian and a few other western languages.
 From 1767 onwards, Shcherbatov was in the public service and held responsible posts.
 He represented the Yaroslavl nobility at the Nakaz commission (1767), was a member of a private commission of the middle-class people, a member of the Board of Trade (1770), a president of the Chamber Council and a Senator (1779).